StarMindz/Blog-app/README.md

 - **What inspired me to create this project?**

-  - The inspiration for this project came from microverse – a software development boot camp where you work with teammates remotely on different projects.
+  - the inspiration for this project came from microverse – a software development boot camp where you work with teammates remotely on different projects.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>